You know that I live and breathe audiobooks over here and my girls listen to them constantly as well.

 I’ll be the first to admit that this is not my favorite book (I think it kind of drags along), but it’s so beloved by most people and the price is SO low that I can’t not include it.

-Ani and I read this together last year and got a huge giggle out of this tale of a crocodile and a princess who switch places.
+Ani and I read this together a few years ago and got a huge giggle out of this tale of a crocodile and a princess who switch places.

 The WHOLE collection for sixty-nine cents – this is the Audible deal to end all Audible deals.
 You can’t even buy a soda at McDonald’s for that.
 It’s nearly 3 hours long, so it’s pretty much the best money you could ever spend.

 Your child will hear these fables referred to their entire life – it’s nice to have them know them well!

 Bedtime Inspirational Stories: 50 Amazing Black People Who Changed the World by L. A. Amber ($4.87)

 Some of these people you’ll be familiar with and others you’ll never have heard of – it’s a terrific collection!

 Five Children and It by Edith Nesbit ($0.66)